StanJulia/Stan.jl/docs/src/WALKTHROUGH.md

 ### [`Stanmodel`](@ref)

-Stanmodel() is used to define basic attributes for a model:
+Stanmodel() is used to define the basic attributes for a model:
 ```
 monitor = ["theta", "lp__", "accept_stat__"]
 stanmodel = Stanmodel(name="bernoulli", model=bernoulli, monitors=monitor);